monarc-project/stats-service/docs/index.rst

   `MONARC <https://github.com/monarc-project/MonarcAppFO>`_ instances and to **return** these statistics with different filters and aggregation methods;
 * a dashboard that summarizes the **current cybersecurity landscape**.
-The charts are based on the statistics collected.
+The charts are based on the collected statistics.

 This software can be deployed just next to a MONARC instance or on a dedicated server.